Modelling 1987 – 1992

-I began modelling when I was 18yrs old after I was approached by Bridget Stanway MJs modelling academy, now director of Finesse Models Australia.
+I began modelling when I was 18yrs old after I was approached by MJs modelling academy.
 I was studying beauty therapy at Josephine’s in Gilbert place which shared a building with MJs and Bridget asked if i was interested in doing a modelling course.
 She stopped me on the stairs and convinced me that I had what it took.

 I enrolled and won the catwalk excellence award for my class of students at a graduation ceremony held at the new Hilton International in 1987.
 I can’t remember my first job but one of the first was for Balarinji Design.

 I guess the opportunity arose and I already had a background in dance.
 I’d done classical ballet from 5yrs of age and had previously done some acting and an introductory level modelling course with Pam Arnold’s.
 I enjoy performance of all types and I saw modelling as another skill I could always use.

 3. Where did you feature most?
 Runway, advertising, fashion features, photographic?